matthiasn/clojure-system-book/manuscript/Client-Charts.md

-## SVG-manipulation with ClojureScript
+## SVG Manipulation with ClojureScript

-Two of the three charts in the application are completely contructed using ClojureScript, with no need for JavaScript interop.
-Only the word cloud chart is using D3.js as an external library, plus some interop code.
+Two of the three charts in the application are constructed using ClojureScript alone with no need for JavaScript interop.
+Only the word cloud chart uses D3.js as an external library plus some interop code.

-The Timeseries chart and the Wordcount trend bar chart are contructed as SVG by using the **[reagent](https://github.com/reagent-project/reagent)** library, just like for displaying tweets, only with the difference that we are not contructing HTML here but SVG instead.
+The timeseries chart and the wordcount trend bar chart are constructed as SVG by using the **[reagent](https://github.com/reagent-project/reagent)** library, just like for displaying tweets.
+The only difference here is that we are not constructing HTML but SVG instead.

 ### Timeseries Chart